AlexsLemonade/scpca-nf/external-data-instructions.md

 ## Special considerations for using `scpca-nf` with spatial transcriptomics libraries

-To process spatial transcriptomic libraries, all FASTQ files for each sequencing run and the associated `.jpg` file must be inside its own directory.
+To process spatial transcriptomic libraries, all FASTQ files for each sequencing run and the associated `.jpg` file must be inside the `files_directory` listed in the [metadata file](#prepare-the-metadata-file).
-The `run_metafile` must also contain columns with the `slide_section`, `slide_serial_number`, and list of all `files` inside the run directory, including the `.jpg` image.
+The metadata file must also contain columns with the `slide_section`, `slide_serial_number`, and list of all `files` inside the run directory, including the `.jpg` image.

 You will also need to provide a [docker image](https://docs.docker.com/get-started/) that contains the [Space Ranger software from 10X Genomics](https://support.10xgenomics.com/spatial-gene-expression/software/downloads/latest).

-After building the docker image, add the path/uri to the image to `params.SPACERANGER_CONTAINER` in the `user_template.config` file.
+After building the docker image, you will need to push it to a [private docker registry](https://www.docker.com/blog/how-to-use-your-own-registry/) and set `params.SPACERANGER_CONTAINER` to the registry location and image id in the `user_template.config` file.

 ## Output files